MM2-0/Kvaesitso/weather/readme.md

 3. Go to project details and under JavaScript, create a new API key.
 4. Uncomment the resource `here_key` in config.xml and paste your key as value.

-### Meteorologisk institutt
+### Meteorologisk institutt\*

 The Norwegian Meteorological Institute offers a free weather API.
 It has a rate limit of 20 requests/s.
 You do not need to register or to provide an API key, however they require an identification and contact data to be present in the User Agent header in each request.

-It should also be noted that MET Norway only supports weather requests by lat/lon and the responses do not include geocoded names.
-This means a geocoder has to be present in the operating system for this provider to fully work (most devices ship a geocoder as part of the Google Play Services).
-If no geocoder is present, manual location mode will not be supported and the weather widget will show the lat/lon values instead of a location name.

 1. Uncomment `metno_contact` in config.xml.
 Fill in your contact data (an email address or a website where your contact data can be found).
 This will be used in the User Agent header, which will be composed like
    this: `"{app package name}[signature:{app siganture hash}] {@string/metno_contact}"`

-### Bright Sky / Deutscher Wetterdienst
+### Bright Sky / Deutscher Wetterdienst\*

 Bright Sky is an API that converts the data as published by the Deutscher Wetterdienst in an easier to work with JSON format.
 The API is free to use and requires no additional configuration, however it only provides weather data for locations in Germany.

+\* This weather provider does not provide any means of geocoding or location lookup.
+Instead, the Android Geocoder API is used to lookup locations (in fixed location mode) and location names (in auto location mode).
+While most devices ship a Geocoder as part of the Google Play service, some might not have a Geocoder installed.
+In these cases, this provider might not work properly (no support for fixed locations and lat/lon values will be displayed instead of location names).